mjedmonds/mjedmonds.github.io/CS80/notes_md/ch4_css.md

 ## Intro to CSS

 - Why not control the presentation within the HTML?
   - You can!
   - But in general, it's better to separate!
     - Why?
 Because you can swap the style without changing anything in the HTML document

 ## Inline Style

 - Specify the style in the html tag through a `style` attribute
-  - E.g. to change the font size, one might apply the attribute `style=“font-size: 45pt;”` which would set the font size to 45pt.
+  - E.g. to change the font size, one might apply the attribute `style="font-size: 45pt;"` which would set the font size to 45pt.

 ## Inline Styles

 - Advantage:
   - Styling is applied solely to this instance of the tag (useful if we want custom styling for one particular tag)
 - Disadvantage:
   - Styling is applied solely to this instance of the tag (meaning it has no generality; we can't change the style of every tag across the entire document.
 In our example, we may want to change every `<h2>` in the document

 ## Example: [`inline_styles.html`](../examples/ch4_css/inline_styles.html)